kodemakerDor/AWSCloudPracticionerCourse/README.md

 # AWSCloudPracticionerCourse

 This Repository will have all the notes and pertinent code in order to fully understand and achieve the AWS Certified Cloud Practitioner Basics.
-This repository was originally developed by [ Fabián Camp ](https://fabshub.net).
+This repository was originally developed by [Fabián Camp](https://fabshub.net).
 It is highly recomended to have your personal account in AWS in order to fully understand the course and to take the course directly from AWS training.

 ## Table of Contents